robfatland/nexus/ai/gcp.md

 # artificial intelligence on the Google Cloud Platform

+Circumvent this content by working from [this GCP Quickstart page](https://cloud.google.com/vertex-ai/generative-ai/docs/start/quickstarts/quickstart).

-These notes cover some basic Vertex AI API examples.
-Access will be from a Jupyter notebook avoiding colab.
+This page covers a simple Vertex AI API example.
+Access is from a Jupyter notebook avoiding `colab`.
-(This is not a preference; just simpler at the moment.)
+(This is not a preference; just simpler.)

-First get access to Gemini on the Google cloud.
+The basic idea is that Vertex AI provides an interface / API to various AI models.
+We set things up, choose a particular model and send it a prompt.

+> Before you start: Be aware that GCP uses logical organization units called *Projects* which have both
+> informal and formal labels.
+For example my Project is called `robs-project` *informally* but I refer to
+> this project by its *formal* identifier `robs-project-314159`.
+>
+> Before you start: After logging in to GCP be sure to enable the Gemini API.
+See the Quickstart link above.
-- Find the Gemini for Google Cloud page in the console using search
+> The TLDR is: Find the **Gemini for Google Cloud** page in the console using search and click "Enable" (and get some coffee).
-- Click "Enable"
-- Go get some coffee... this tends to take a few minutes